Tal-Dor/OrionUO-docs/src/scripting/targeting-orion-assistant.md

 Set the target trap for object found by search on the ground.

-- - graphic - Type or type list for search.
+- `graphic` - Type or type list for search.
 0xFFFF ignored.

-- - color - Colour or Colour list for search.
+- `color` - Colour or Colour list for search.
 0xFFFF ignored.

-- - distance - Search Distance.
+- `distance` - Search Distance.

-- - flags - Flag Search Filters.
+- `flags` - Flag Search Filters.
 </br></br>
 ***
 </br>